 Following the resurgence of Tormay's nationalist literary works in the 1990s, her novel A régi ház ['The Old House'] was selected to become the first volume of the National Library, a project funded by the Hungarian government to establish the "literary canon of Hungarian nationalism."
 The novel is a thinly veiled and idealized history of Tormay's family and relates the history of a German bourgeois family who eventually become ardent Hungarian patriots as they assimilate into Hungarian society.
 In nineteenth-century Eastern Europe, the ranks of the national bourgeoisie were often filled with a great number of foreign families who gradually integrated both culturally and linguistically into society, and Tormay's novel is considered but one of the many similar family novels emerging at this time, along with Roger Martin du Gard's Les Thibaults ['The Thibaults'] (1922-1940) and Mihály Babits' novel Halálfiai ['Destined to Die'] (1927) (Jankovics 1986).
 The plot revolves around the financial and moral dilapidation of the German family because these sympathetic characters are too magnanimous and unassuming in a corrupt and ruthless environment of Jewish bankers, who cheat and rob the family of their ancestral fortune.
-In the novel, the third generation of the family because not not the family for studies or work and does nothing but spend his father's and grandfather's hard-earned fortune.
+In the novel, the third generation of the family bears only one son, the weak and easily manipulated Kristóf, who has no affinity for studies or work and does nothing but spend his father's and grandfather's hard-earned fortune.
 He invests the family fortune into dubious companies at the suggestion of stock exchange agents and as a consequence loses his own and even his sister's money.
 When he realizes his bankruptcy, the following scene unfolds in front of him: